Safety of vaccine administration

 The correct technique for preparing and administering a vaccine must be followed to ensure that it is effective and does not result in an AEFI caused by immunization errors.
 Given that immunizations are often administered to a large segment of the healthy population, and often are delivered in remote underserved areas, immunization errors are always a concern.
 To read more about immunization errors, go to Module 3, Immunization error related reaction.

-The following steps should be taken by the national immunization programme to avoid immunization errors:
+The following steps should be taken by the NIP to avoid immunization errors: